What is the accounts receivable turnover ratio?

 - Implementing credit policies and procedures – these can help you screen out risky customers, clearly communicate terms and improve collection processes.
 Learn more about Credit Policies and Procedures to Protect Your Business.

 - Invoice immediately after delivering products or services – doing this will clearly connect your products or services to the invoice.
 If you wait a few days or weeks, it will lessen the perceived urgency.
-Also, if you provide services that take time to deliver, consider invoicing to get progress payments.
+Also, if you provide services that take time to deliver, consider invoicing regularly to get progress payments.

 - Make it easy for customers to pay you – offer several payment options, including bank transfers and credit cards.
 Make sure the amount, payment terms and payment options are clearly displayed on the invoice.
 Include contact details for clients to get in touch if they have any questions.